FLEXTool/FLEX/README.md

 ### Buck

 If you're using Buck, you may want to silence some of the warnings emitted by FLEX.
-You will need to build FLEX as an `apple_library` and pass the `-Wno-unsupported-availability-guard` flag, as well as the flags to disable any other warnings FLEX may have.
+You will need to build FLEX as an `apple_library` and pass the `-Wno-unsupported-availability-guard` flag, as well as the other warning flags below to disable any other warnings FLEX may have.

 ### Manual